 Jagdeesh Puppala: India is different.
 We have the Right to Employment Guarantee Act.
 It’s a God sent for us.
 Any village person, man or woman, can register and claim for a hundred days of wages.

 It initially started in a few districts and spread across the country.
 It was a big success.
 Now, public money rightly goes to these degraded or neglected lands.
 A big chunk of it is available.
-Something like $5 billion every year gets diverted into these lands from the government.
-There’s more reluctance to do that with the public policy mindset change, and everything is coming through as a direct benefit transfer.
+Something like $5 billion every year gets channeled into these lands from the government.

-India has a system where the money directly comes from New Delhi or Hyderabad into the person’s individual account, to the right individual.
+India has a direct benefit transfer system where the money directly comes from New Delhi or Hyderabad into the person’s individual account, to the right individual.
 It is a good step because it reduces leakages in the system.
 However, there’s a big challenge.
-Previously, there was something called individual focus, where schemes were developed to focus on individuals.
+There were two parallel approaches.
+Firstly, there was something called individual focus, where schemes were developed to focus on individuals.
 Like, if you are a woman, if you are a widow, you would get so much entitlement.
-If you have only one acre or less, you’ll get so much.
+If you have a girl child, you may get X amount as subsidy.
 That was the individual-oriented approach.

-The second half of it was area-based, which means these are drought-prone areas, and these are mountain areas.
-Area-based spending is to happen.
+The second half of it was area-based, which means the funds were allocated depending upon a geographical focus, like drought prone areas or watershed areas.
+Area-based spending used to happen.
 With these direct benefit transfers, everything goes to the individual.
 It doesn’t necessarily go into restoring the ecosystem.
-The money is there, and it’s good money; however, we had to get imaginative about how individuals collectively plan for their whole village or landscape and restore that landscape rather than their backyard.
-That’s what we are currently working on, but that is not enough.
-There are new instruments, carbon credits, carbon standards, and biodiversity.
+The money is there, and it’s good money; however, we had to get imaginative about how individuals collectively plan for their whole village or landscape and restore that entire landscape rather than their backyard.
+That’s what we are currently working on.

-The third set are new emerging financial instruments like outcome accelerators, blended finance, and a range of other new products.
+The third set are new emerging financial instruments like outcome accelerators, blended finance, and a range of other new products like carbon credits, biodiversity credits.
 All these are important to address the ecosystems.
 A combination of Corporate Social Responsibility (CSR) money is also good in India.
 How do you bring in CSR money?
 How do you bring philanthropy money?
 How do you bring carbon biodiversity money?
 How do you bring these new financial instruments?

 That is what we are working on so that you have a place-based investment happening; this particular landscape needs to be developed for forests or for pastures, what kind of products, and who could cover which part of that funding requirement?
-Philanthropy could fund the most untouched part of it because CSR takes the easy, quantifiable, doable things, and the government funds skills.
+Philanthropy could fund the most untouched part of it.
+CSR could fund the concrete, quantifiable activities.
+Governments could support long-term restoration efforts; governments could also support skill building among forest enterprises.
+These combined with new instruments could bring in additional capital to build the economy and entrepreneurship and hopefully weave in a risk taking appetite.
+Together we could imagine a local village economy that is based on the natural assets of the area and an economy that centers the agency of local communities, enhances their skills and entrepreneurship.
+Such an economy would be much more comprehensive than the mainstream panacea that carbon credits are touted as.

 Ambika Samarthya-Howard: There is a big disparity between how fuel and financing are talked about in the global north versus the global south.
 We talk about methane, clean fuel, and carbon credits.
 I don’t think that resonates with almost any of the organizations I have spoken to.
 I was curious if you could explain what’s myopic about it?

-Jagdeesh Puppala: Myopic because the way communities, particularly tribal communities, live in close association with their forests — their names and identities come from the forests and rivers — is not just one product.
+Jagdeesh Puppala: Carbon and biodiversity credits are very reductionist because the way communities, particularly tribal communities, live in close association with their forests — their names and identities come from the forests and rivers — is not just one product.
 It’s a combination of various cultural, social, and economic associations with a resource system.
 These market instruments are good, but they shouldn’t be the only ones.
 The problem with carbon is that it’s like the productification or commoditization of one part of an ecosystem.
 It’s not the whole ecosystem.
 It’s not looking at biodiversity, hydrological, or pollination services.
 Or the various other social interactions, like collective decision-making, stewardship, rewards, and punishments, that the village people engage in to protect the forest.

 By picking up only carbon, they’re disregarding the various other ecological values that are associated with that.